St. Louis Workers Compensation AttorneyRequest Free Consultation

 For instance, if you are a delivery driver who was injured when your vehicle was rear-ended by another motorist, you can get workers’ compensation through your employer, and you can also file an injury claim against the motorist who rear-ended you.
 A third-party liability claim will allow you to recover compensation above and beyond that which is available to you under workers’ compensation.

-Similarly, let’s say you made it to your destination safely, but on the way up the stairs, a riser broke causing you to fall through the stairs and break your ankle.
+Similarly, let’s say you made it to your destination safely, but on the way up the stairs, a riser broke causing you to slip and fall down the stairs and break your ankle.
 Here again, you can get workers’ compensation from your employer, and you may also have a third-party premises liability claim against the property owner or manager for not keeping their stairs in a safe condition.

 The Statute of Limitations For Workers’ Compensation Claims in Missouri